GabrielRavier/epitech-rtype/docs/INTRODUCTION.md

 The norm for contributions and other guidelines for contributing is available on the [CONTRIBUTING.md](../CONTRIBUTING.md) page

+## Protocols and specifications

+This project uses Reliable UDP, which was created for the purposes of having stable TCP-like networking on top of UDP.
+The specification for it can be found [here](./RELIABLE-UDP-SPEC.md).

+The protocol specification for the game's networking use itself (i.e. what's happening on top of the Reliable UDP layer) can be found [here](./R-TYPE-PROTOCOL-SPEC.md).

 ## Code hierarchy

 [src/client/](../src/client/) contains all R-Type client code